 For millions, hay fever exacts a big health toll – from nightly sleep disturbance to trouble concentrating at work, asthma and other physical and mental health woes.
 Allergic Living goes inside the issues and the solutions.

-Like an estimated 50 million Americans, Jacoby suffers with hay fever.
 But where others complain of congestion and sniffles, the Pittsburgh woman lives with allergies and asthma that are far more than a nuisance.
 Jacoby spends spring days trying not to wheeze, while her ears itch and she nurses a perpetually running nose, which drips down the back of her throat when she lies down to sleep.

 As a child, pollen exposure brought on a few violent asthma attacks that landed her in hospital.
 As an adult, she follows a daily regimen of inhalers, pills and nasal sprays, but when pollen proliferates, Jacoby’s symptoms often stand stubbornly in the way of her ability to work.
 “I’m a very goal-oriented person.
 I’m type A. It’s frustrating for me not to be at my best,” she says.

 About 8 percent of adults in the United States and 8.4 percent of children are diagnosed with seasonal allergic rhinitis, which is commonly called hay fever.
 When they inhale some of the billions of pollen grains churned out by trees, grass and later ragweed, their immune systems see these particles as invaders.

 This prompts the body’s mast cells to release chemical mediators like histamines and leukotrienes.
 These chemicals set off symptoms such as swelling, itching, mucus production and tightness in the chest.

 Yet the effects of seasonal allergies extend well beyond the obvious symptoms.
 In fact, the overall impact of pollen is nothing short of breathtaking.